MY RESEARCH IS MAINLY FOCUSED ON PATHOGEN SPILLOVERS AT THE WILD / DOMESTIC / HUMAN INTERFACE

 I am also interested in human well-being and animal conservation in southern countries and by scientific popularization in particularly for young people

-My dream is to create a mobile laboratory (e.g bus fully equipped) to develop locally epidemiological investigations (serological kit), to collect ecological data (telemetry data from satellite and wildlife behavior observations), and to use this integrated structure to promote the communication between health and conservation institutions (clinic / veterinary / national park), with the creation of think tanks and the organization of actor games, workshops and theatre activities in order to stimulate exchanges.
+My dream is to create a mobile laboratory (e.g bus fully equipped) to develop locally epidemiological investigations (serological kit, portable pcr ), to collect ecological data (telemetry data from GPS data, drone and wildlife behavior observations), and to use this integrated structure to collect sociological data (quizz/questionnaires with cell phones).
+This mobile laboratory will promote the communication between health and conservation institutions (clinic / veterinary / national park), with the creation of think tanks and the organization of actor games, workshops and artistic activities in order to stimulate exchanges.

 In the nutshell: